Doodlebug (railcar): History

 In 1923, the Electro-Motive Company began production of self-propelled railcars, subcontracting bodies to the St. Louis Car Company, prime movers to the Winton Engine Company, and electrical equipment to General Electric.
 The Pullman Company was subsequently added as a subcontractor for car bodies.

-Improvements to railcars were sought by The Pullman Company, who experimented with lightweight designs in partnership with the Ford Motor Company in 1925.
+Improvements to railcars were sought by the Pullman Company, who experimented with lightweight designs in partnership with the Ford Motor Company in 1925.
 They then enlisted the services of pioneering all-metal aircraft designer William Bushnell Stout in 1931 to adapt airplane fuselage design concepts to railcars.
-Also in 1931 the Budd Company entered into a partnership with the French tire company Michelin to produce lightweight stainless steel Budd-Michelin railcars in the US.
+Also in 1931 the Budd Company entered into a partnership with the French tire company Michelin to produce lightweight stainless steel Budd–Michelin railcars in the US.
 Those advances in lightweight railcar design were important steps in the development of the lightweight diesel-electric streamliners of the 1930s.

+Production of self-propelled railcars dropped with the onset of the Great Depression.
+However, their low operating costs prompted the construction of the Galloping Goose railcars built by the Rio Grande Southern Railroad (RGS) from used Buick and Pierce-Arrow automobiles with a custom-built cargo box or flatbed behind the body.
+The RGS built eight Geese in its own shops between 1931 and 1936, including one for the San Cristobal Railroad.
+The RGS did not use the Galloping Goose name until very late in its history, instead referring to the vehicles as motors and later as buses.
+According to local folklore, the nickname was coined as a reference to their rocking gait or the goose-like tone of their horns, but rail historian Mallory Hope Ferrell notes that the term galloping goose had previously been used to refer to doodlebugs operating on other railroads, notably the Northern Pacific Railway, in the 1920s.
+Most of the RGS Geese have been preserved, with several in operating condition.

-Production of self-propelled railcars dropped off with the onset of the Great Depression, which hurt the market for branch line services.
-But production was revived in 1949 with introduction of the Budd Rail Diesel Car.
+Factory production of doodlebugs was revived in 1949 with introduction of the Budd Rail Diesel Car.

-The variant name hoodelbug was largely limited to the mid-Atlantic states, particularly Pennsylvania.
-A major hiking trail in Indiana County, Pa., is named Hoodlebug Trail.
+The variant name hoodlebug was largely limited to the mid-Atlantic states, particularly Pennsylvania.
+A former Pennsylvania Railroad bed converted into a hiking trail in Indiana County, Pennsylvania, is named Hoodlebug Trail.

-The last remaining Atchison, Topeka and Santa Fe (ATSF) Gas-Electric Doodlebug, M.177, is on display at the City of Los Angeles "Travel Town Museum" in Griffith Park.
+The last remaining Atchison, Topeka and Santa Fe (ATSF) gas-electric doodlebug, M.177, is on display at the City of Los Angeles "Travel Town Museum" in Griffith Park.
+Two other AT&SF doodlebugs, both converted to diesel-electric locomotion, survive: The M.160 is in the collection of the Museum of the American Railroad in Frisco, Texas; the M.190 is on public display at Doodlebug Park in Belen, New Mexico, south of Albuquerque.